don’t forget the value of creative play

 Creative Mindset Card #1: Creative Play

-Recently I’ve been learning how important it is to trust your instincts as you create.
-Nowhere is this modeled better than with my two children (ages 7 & 9) who, when they have a creative instinct, follow it without inhibitions, self crticism, or restraint.
-This past week they wanted to start making gnomes out of polymere clay, and when I offered to find them a YouTube video to show them how to do it, my son refused.
+It is vital to trust your instincts as you create; to do otherwise is to smother your creativity.
+Nowhere is this modeled better than with my two children (ages 7 & 9), who, when they have a creative instinct, follow it without inhibition, self-criticism, or restraint.
+This past week, they wanted to start making gnomes out of polymer clay, and when I offered to find them a YouTube video to show them how to do it, my son refused.

 “I know what I want to do,” he said.